jimfrenette/joomla/plugins/README.md

 ## plg_system_mcm_templates

 These protostar com_media template overrides are customized to create a folder such as /images/asset/{assetid} if one does not esist.

-This is the open root level foder for the imageslist and for uploading to for the asset.
+Then this folder is the open root level folder in the imageslist for browsing and uploading to.

 More info @ http://jimfrenette.com/joomla/customizing-joomla-media-manager/